shubham11941140/short_url/README.md

 Refer to: **https://stackoverflow.com/questions/52054635/copy-clipboard-function-working-locally-but-not-working-server** for more details.

+It might be possible that you will not get OTP on your Email ID when accessing as a Premium User, this is very much possible on AWS Beanstalk Instances as Dynamic Contact has not been established to send OTPs from 3rd Party Emails.
+You can still use CURL to create Dynamic URLs which is documented below.

+Refer to: **https://forums.aws.amazon.com/thread.jspa?threadID=331433** and **https://aws.amazon.com/blogs/architecture/create-dynamic-contact-forms-for-s3-static-websites-using-aws-lambda-amazon-api-gateway-and-amazon-ses/** for more details.

 # **CURL Requests** (Replace CSD1234 with your own API Key)

 **If your API Key does not work use "CSD1234"**